 I have been on Instagram for a few years now.
 However, I started out using Streamzoo first.
 Streamzoo was a lot better than Instagram as you didn’t just have to stick to the usual ‘square shape only’ format.
 However, when Streamzoo had to give up their hosting of photography images, probably due to the massive amounts of money that changed hands when Facebook bought Instagram, I had a few weeks to manually back up every photo that I had uploaded!
 Very few were moved across to Instagram, but they’re all sat on a backup server these days.

 All of my pictures (again, that work with Instagram’s square limits) are posted under my BillOddieClone guise.
-This nickname was picked due to someone I worked with many years ago at IBM helpdesk in Liverpool – his name was Andi Gow and he could ride a unicycle!) mentioned that I looked like Bill Oddie, so picking the Instagram user name was easy.
+This nickname was picked due to someone I worked with many years ago at IBM helpdesk in Liverpool – his name was Andi Gow and he could ride a unicycle!
+He mentioned that I looked like Bill Oddie, so picking the Instagram user name was easy.

-The fact that a few variants nearer to my own “MugUK” were already taken, probably helped me go in the direction of this new ‘nom de plume’.
+The fact that a few variants nearer to my first choice of “MugUK” were already taken, probably helped me go in the direction of this new ‘nom de plume’.

 I’ve seen bits of Manchester that I didn’t know existed and each Instameet is a combination of amateurs, semi-professionals and real pros.